iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 **Proof**

-See [[Biconjugate Theorem.md]] for a more detailed proof of the theorem.
+See [[Biconjugate Theorem]] for a more detailed proof of the theorem.

 ---
 ### **Convex Conjugate Quick Maths References**

-In this section we list some important quick rules for computing the convex conjugation of functions.
+In this section we list some important quick rules for computing the convex onjugation of functions.

 $$